bhav09/100dayProgrammingChallenge_LearningPath/README.md

 The path is to take you from a Toddler in Python to a Swordsman in Machine Learning ;)

+Points to ponder
-Follow these things even if you know them do not skip any.
+* Follow these things even if you know them do not skip any.
 By following and practicing the ones you already know will help you in making a momentum for the challenge.

+* Resources are being provided in the respective folders.

 ------------------------------------------------------------------------------------------------------------------------